MOARdV/AvionicsSystems/BuildingMAS.md

 MAS Asset Bundles require the use of Unity.
 MAS currently uses Unity 2017.1.3p1 to build asset bundles.

-All MAS shaders are included in the Shaders directory.
+All MAS shaders are included in the Assets/Shaders directory.

 The following fonts are used by MAS, but are not included in the GitHub repo.
-They must be downloaded separately:
+They must be downloaded separately.
+The TTF files must be copied to the Assets/Fonts directory.

 * The [Digital-7](http://www.fontspace.com/style-7/digital-7) font by Sizenko Alexander [Style-7](http://www.styleseven.com)
 * The [InconsolataGo](http://www.levien.com/type/myfonts/) font
 * The [Liberation Sans](https://pagure.io/liberation-fonts) font
 * The [Press Start K](https://www.1001fonts.com/press-start-font.html) font
 * The [Repetition Scrolling](http://www.1001fonts.com/repetition-scrolling-font.html) font by Tepid Monkey Fonts

+Once the TTF files are installed, you will need to run Unity at least once to configure the asset bundles.
+The following convention should be followed:

+All fonts in the Fonts directory should be assigned the asset bundle name "mas-font" (without the quotation marks, of course).
+The key is that they have the "-font" suffix on the asset bundle name, since that is how the asset builder script recognizes the assets as part of the fonts asset bundle.
+While adding each font to the asset bundle, change the Font Size to 32 (the default is 16).

+All shaders in the Shaders directory should be assigned the asset bundle name "mas".

+**WARNING:** There is a setting that needs tweaked to generate GLCore shaders for Windows.
+I forgot where that setting is, so the current process will *not* generate shaders for Windows in GLCore.

 ### MAS Props